-Let’s start with regular posts first.
+Let’s first start with regular posts.

 LinkedIn members share their professional tips, day-to-day experiences, success stories, and even anecdotes with their connections by posting updates.
 This is the quickest way to stay connected with your community in a more professional manner.
 The posts you share will be broadcasted to the feeds of your connections and will show up on their LinkedIn homepage.

 Regular posts resemble status updates on Facebook or tweets on Twitter – aside from some minor differences.

 Currently, the text for posts is limited to 1300 characters, or about 250 words (on average).
 This makes LinkedIn posts a lot longer than tweets.
 The feed layout is less cluttered as well which improves readability (and engagements).

 Combine that with the low number of daily posts— it is the Holy Grail of marketing.